-Santa Barbara Weekend Getaway Itinerary
+Santa Barbara Weekend Getaway: 3-Day Itinerary

 Between a morning at the harbor, an afternoon exploring local gardens, or a sunset at the beach, it’s easy to have an idyllic weekend getaway in Santa Barbara.
+There are endless things to do on a sunny weekend in the American Riviera!

 This post contains affiliate links that earn me a commission.
 For more information, read my disclaimer.

-Santa Barbara Weekend Getaway Itinerary
+Santa Barbara Weekend Itinerary

-Friday in Santa Barbara
+Day 1: Friday in Santa Barbara

-Friday is a great day to explore Santa Barbara since there are typically fewer crowds.
+Friday is a perfect day to explore Santa Barbara since there are typically fewer crowds.
 Assuming you’ll arrive on Friday and be ready to eat, start with lunch, pack in some activities during the day, grab dinner, and have a fun Friday night out downtown.

 Get Lunch at Shoreline Beach Cafe